 There is no absolute best kitchen knife for every person.
 Different budgets, grip styles and aesthetic tastes, not to mention a dozen other micro-decisions, all determine which knife is best for the task at hand.

 This guide aims to identify which kitchen knives are most useful, and hopefully, it helps you divorce from overpriced, unnecessarily bulky knife block sets.
 It also answers age-old questions haunting the kitchen: Do I really need a utility knife?
-When should I use paring knife?
+When should I use a paring knife?
 What in the hell does X50CrMoV15 mean?
 But first, our top recs for the most useful kitchen knives available in 2021.
+Weighing balance, price, materials, craftsmanship and necessity, we've narrowed your choice down to seven chef's knives and seven backup blades.
+Here's where the chips fell.

 The Short List